Animal Disease Traceability (ADT)

 Premises registration is the first step you can take to protect your investment in Illinois' livestock industry.
+We recommend that you provide updates to your account anytime your contact information or livestock species status changes to keep information as current as possible.

 More information can be obtained by contacting the: